LouisMazel/maz-ui/apps/docs/docs/components/maz-input-phone-number.md

 ## Show country name instead of calling code

-You can display the country name instead of the calling code with the `country-selector-display-name` prop
+You can display the country name instead of the calling code with the `display-country-name` prop

 <ComponentDemo>
   <MazInputPhoneNumber
-    country-selector-display-name
+    display-country-name
     :translations="{
-      countrySelector: {
+      countrySelect: {
         placeholder: 'Country',
       },
     }"